zencart/documentation/content/user/products/category_management_admin.md

 <img src="/images/delete_category_sidebar.png" alt="Deleting a category" width="50%" />

 ### Moving a Category
-Moving a category changes its place in the hiearchy.
+Moving a category changes its place in the hierarchy.
 Moving a category is done from the [Categories/Products](/user/admin_pages/catalog/categories_products/) screen using the purple M icon.

 <img src="/images/move_category_sidebar.png" alt="Moving a category" width="50%" />